 - New menopause-awareness legislation gained momentum, reflecting increased attention to women’s preventive and midlife health needs.

 - A bipartisan bill to extend postpartum coverage under BadgerCare remains stalled in the Senate.
-WI remains one of only two states that haven't expanded Medicaid coverage for postpartum moms.
+Wisconsin remains one of the few states that has not extended Medicaid postpartum coverage to 12 months, leaving some new mothers without continuous coverage after birth.

 Workplace Rights